JelteF/derive_more/impl/doc/from_str.md

 #     Baz,
 # }
 #
-impl ::core::str::FromStr for EnumNoFields {
+impl derive_more::FromStr for EnumNoFields {
     type Err = derive_more::FromStrError;
     fn from_str(src: &str) -> Result<Self, Self::Err> {
         Ok(match src.to_lowercase().as_str() {